Meeting Held To Ensure Peace During Muharram - UrduPoint

 Meeting Held To Ensure Peace During Muharram

-KOHAT, (UrduPoint / Pakistan Point News - 4th Jul, 2024) A joint meeting of the police and business community was held to ensure peaceful observance of Muharram across the district.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 8th Jul, 2024) City Police Officer (CPO) Syed Khalid Mehmood Hamdani chaired a meeting at the Police Lines Headquarters with members of the District Peace Committee and Anjuman Tajran to ensure a peaceful observance of Muharram ul Harram.

-Deputy Superintendent of Police DSP City Hafeez Yousafzai chaired the meeting, attended by SHO City Irfan Afridi, Additional SHO City Muhammad Iqbal, officials of business organizations, and members of the local peace committee.
+The prominent figures such as Hafiz Muhammad Iqbal Rizvi, Pir Syed Izhar Hussain Shah Bukhari, as well as senior police officials including SSP Operations, Chief Traffic Officer, and Divisional SPs from Rawal, Saddar, and Potohar attended the meeting.

-DSP said that fool-proof security will be provided to congregations and processions during Muharram.
+Addressing the participants, CPO Syed Khalid Hamdani stressed the importance of cooperation in maintaining peace and security during Muharram.

 Recent Stories